 Evolution programs us to ignore, minimize, and underestimate our “don’t want to” feelings when we also have “want to” feelings.

 If humans didn’t do this, they’d get nowhere.

 We may affirm, “I am happy eating healthy foods, I want to exercise regularly, I will discipline the kids with a quiet voice, I will take better care of myself.”

 However, lurking beneath these lofty aspirations are opposing beliefs such as:

-- “If I don’t yell at the kids, they won’t listen to me,” and,
+- “If I don’t yell at the kids, they won’t listen to me.”

 - “I’m such a screw-up that I don’t deserve to treat myself well.”

-Left unacknowledged and unaddressed, these fears are sure to scuttle even the best-laid plans.
+Left unacknowledged and unaddressed, these fears will scuttle even the best-laid plans.